j-ulrich/release-it-regex-bumper/README.md

 **Type:** `integer|string`
 **Default:** `null`

 Defines the capture group from the `in.search.pattern` which matches the version.
-If the `in.search.pattern` contains multiple (named) capturing groups, use this property to define which group should be used as version.
-If `in.search.pattern` does not contain any capturing groups, this property is ignored and the whole match is used as version.
+If the `in.search.pattern` contains (named) capturing groups, use this option to define which group matches the version.
+If `in.search.pattern` does not contain a capturing group with the name or index defined by this option, this option is ignored and the whole match is used as version.

 If this option is `null` or not defined, the global `search.versionCaptureGroup` is used.

+If both, this option and the global `search.versionCaptureGroup` are `null` (the default), then the capturing group with name `version` is used if it exists.
+Else the capturing group with index 1 is used if it exists.
+Else the whole match is used.

 ### `out`